Grissess/pulse-mcu/README.md

 There is no support for shift-chords yet, otherwise the button arrangement would be a little more sensible.

+When starting, the board doesn't update any strips.
+It waits until you press a button to set the view.
+That's probably not that hard to fix.

 Python sometimes just segfaults.
 I think this is an upstream issue with the Pulse bindings, and sporadically happens when attempting to create new "peak detection" streams.
 If your board resets due to a disconnection, you might just